 How to recover in cycling?

-Working on post-workout
+Working on post-training

 Water contrasts

-Applying this technique is as easy as taking a relaxing hot water bath to vasodilate your veins and arteries, then immediately applying cold to cause vasoconstriction of the circulatory system.
+Applying this technique is as easy as taking a relaxing hot water bath to dilate your veins and arteries, then immediately applying cold to cause vasoconstriction of the circulatory system.
 This way, we promote muscle elasticity and also its regeneration.

 Active recovery and rest